 As the limousine arrived, I watched, wondering who the distinguished rider would be.

-I gathered my belongings, knowing the time my ride was scheduled to arrive was drawing close.
+I gathered my belongings, knowing my ride would come soon.
 The battery to my flip phone had died, so I kept it plugged into the wall outlet.
-I tugged on the zipper to my suitcase, hoping it would stay secure.
+I tugged on my suitcase zipper, hoping it would stay secure.

 “Cummmeooo?” the limousine driver said, stepping into the lobby.